Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Invariant Solutions of the CGLE and their Properties

-We conclude this section by noting the following fact.
-Suppose that for some $(\tilde{\varphi}, c, \tilde{T}) \in \cglegroup$, where $\cglegroup$ is the group of continuous symmetries of the {CGLE} (refer to \refEqn{eqn:Ggroup}), a solution $A(x,t)$ of the {CGLE} has the symmetry \eqsp\eqsp The Fourier coefficient functions $\am{m}(t)$ in \refEqn{eqn:xFseries} of such a solution satisfy \eqsp\eqsp The right-hand side of \refEqn{additionalsym4} is the result of the (left) action on $A(x,t)$ of the composition $(\tilde{\varphi}, c, \tilde{T}) \circ (x \rightarrow -x)$, and after a (left) action of said composition on both sides of \refEqn{additionalsym4} one obtains that \eqsp Hence $(2 \tilde{\varphi}, 0, 2\tilde{T}) \in \cgleisotropy{A}$, where $\cgleisotropy{A}$ is the isotropy subgroup defined in \refEqn{eqn:isotropy_subgroup}.
-Also, note that we have \eqsp for any element $(\tilde{\varphi}, c, \tilde{T})$ in the group $\cglegroup$ of continuous symmetries of the {CGLE}.
-Conversely, let $(\tilde{\varphi}, 0, \tilde{T}) \in \cgleisotropy{A}$ for some solution $A(x,t)$ of the {CGLE}.
-Then we have \eqsp for every $k \in \integers$ and $c \in \reals$.
+for every $k \in \integers$ and $c \in \reals$.
 Therefore, solutions of the {CGLE} with symmetry \refEqn{additionalsym4} do possess symmetry \refEqn{eqn:cgle_invariant_solution} of the type we seek, and, conversely, a solution with symmetry \refEqn{eqn:cgle_invariant_solution} may also possess the additional symmetry \refEqn{additionalsym4}.
 An example of solutions having both symmetries \refEqn{eqn:cgle_invariant_solution} and \refEqn{additionalsym4} is described in Section~\ref{sec:results} (cf.~Figure~\ref{fig:sol13_abs}).
-Such solutions appeared in the continuation path for the sequence listed with id~13 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_3}, that is, in the sequence $\Ai{13}$ (see \refEqn{eqn:Asequence}).
+Such solutions appeared in the continuation path for the sequence listed with id~13 in Tables~\refFigsSecs{tbl:properties_solutions}{tbl:properties_solutions_3} (refer to Section~\ref{sec:results}), that is, in the sequence $\Ai{13}$ (see \refEqn{eqn:Asequence}).